Article published May 24, 2022 (edited June 6, 2023 to add clarifications on the rules)

 How do I go about débroussaillage?

-In general, when your property comes within 200m of woodland, you should cut back vegetation in a 50m radius around your home.
-Along private roads or tracks leading to your home, 10m should be cleared on either side of plants or dead leaves which could catch fire.
+In general, when your property (including land, garden, house...) comes within 200m of woodland, you should cut back vegetation in a 50m radius around your home (the exact rules are fixed by the mairie or prefecture, for example the permiter can be more than this in some areas).
+Along roads or tracks leading to your home, 10m should be cleared on either side of plants or dead leaves which could catch fire.

 Residents are advised to use a strimmer to cut back vegetation, and to keep a 5m radius of tree-free land around their property.